MailTape/MailTape-v1/_posts/2018-03-04-Miryam-Solomon.md

 ## Kokoroko – Abusey Junction
 _Sanjay_: **"**A relative oldie but a goodie!
 Taken from [Zara McFarlane](https://www.zaramcfarlane.com/)'s 2011 album, 'Until Tomorrow', this track embraces a suitably noir-ish and smokey after hours vibe adorned with a blazing saxophone solo.**"**

-<p id="outroduction">That's it for today.
+<p id="outroduction">That's it for this morning.
 Thanks for listening and much love and gratitude to [Miryam Solomon](https://miryamsolomonmusic.bandcamp.com/) for being our guest today, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's cool illustration!</p>